A Note on Switching Conditions for the Generalized Logical Connectives in Multiplicative Linear Logic: Preliminaries

-We shall explain background knowledges of generalized multiplicative connectives introduced by Danos and Regnier \cite{DR}.
-These knowledges are contained in section 2 and 3 of \cite{DR}.
-Background knowledges Multiplicative Linear Logic and proof-nets are collected in Appendix.
+We recall background knowledge of generalized multiplicative connectives introduced by Danos and Regnier \cite{DR}.
+This material is contained in section 2 and 3 of \cite{DR}.
+Background material on Multiplicative Linear Logic and proof-nets is collected in the Appendix.

 Danos and Regnier introduced the generalized multiplicative rule satisfying the two properties of multiplicative connectives \cite[p.
 188]{DR}.
-A generalized connectives is defined by particular instances of generalized multiplicative rules.
+A generalized connective is defined by particular instances of generalized multiplicative rules.

-The introduction rules of multiplicative connectives have the following two particular properties \cite{DR}; \begin{enumerate} \item all the maximal subformulas of a conclusion formula occur in premises, \item an introduction of a multiplicative connective does not need information of the contexts of the premises. \end{enumerate}
+The introduction rules of multiplicative connectives have the following two properties \cite{DR}; \begin{enumerate} \item all maximal subformulas of the conclusion formula occur in the premises, \item an introduction of a multiplicative connective does not require information about the contexts of the premises. \end{enumerate}